Fix driveway cracks

 You can buy squeeze bottle and caulk tube–style crack filler products from any home center.
 They’re quick and easy to apply, but they shrink and crack and don’t last very long.
 However, there’s another way to fill asphalt cracks: with melt-in filler that doesn’t shrink—the same type used by highway crews.
 The melt-in material and trowelable cover mix cost about $100 for a typical driveway.

-It’ll take almost a full day to repair several cracks if they’re 20 ft. long or so, but the repairs will last much longer than other quick fixes.
+It’ll take almost a full day to repair several cracks if they’re 20 ft. long or so, but the asphalt repair work will last much longer than other quick fixes.
 In addition to the melt-in and trowel mix products, you’ll need a propane torch with an extension hose, and a leaf blower or compressed air gun.
 Use an angle grinder fitted with a diamond wheel to widen hairline cracks and to quickly remove previously applied crack fillers.

 Buy the supplies and tools